 - What To Expect From Medically Assisted Detox

 Recover From Addiction At Home With Elite Home Detox

 There are several treatment options available for fentanyl detox and recovery.
 Ultimately, there are so many variables at play that determine one’s best path to recovery that one-size-fits all plans may not work for everyone.

 Here at Elite Home Detox, we have a team of licensed clinicians and health care professionals who tailor treatment plans to the individual.
 Let us oversee an otherwise complicated detox and recovery with individualized, in-home care.
-Our services include drug and alcohol counseling, in home drug and alcohol testing, aftercare management, IV therapy, and more.
+Our services include drug and alcohol counseling, in home sober companionship, aftercare management, IV therapy, and more.
 We make recovery possible.